h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 * TLS 1.3 or later is required,

-* As the security of the protocol now depends on TLS, all uses of the shared secret have been removed,
+* As the security of the protocol now depends on TLS, all uses of the RADIUS shared secret have been removed,

-* The now-unused Request and Response Authenticator field can be repurposed to carry an opaque Token which identifies requests and responses,
+* The now-unused Request and Response Authenticator fields have been repurposed to carry an opaque Token which identifies requests and responses,

 * The Message-Authenticator attribute ([RFC3579] Section 3.2) is not sent in any packet, and if received is ignored,